Give your side project a long-term plan for user acquisition and growth that won't cost you a lot of time or money.

-I've been building little software side projects for years, but I've always been terrible at marketing them.
+I've been building software side projects for years, but I've always been terrible at marketing and selling them.
 I come up with some ideas, forget those ideas, do some random stuff, then lose interest.
-The goal of this project is to fix that by making marketing as simple as a checklist.
+The goal of this project is to fix that by making marketing and sales as simple as a checklist.

-Not sure how to use this checklist?
+Not sure how to use these checklists?
 Click here to learn more.

 Latest Blog Posts

 How successful will your side project be?
 Ultimately, the buck stops with you; however, there are a number of tools—many of which you’ll find in our weekly newsletter — at your disposal to help you in your marketing efforts.
 Google Trends is one of those tools.

 Your blog is a marketing tool used to promote your side project.
 Each time you publish an article you can share it through various social media channels.
 The goal here is to attract current and new website visitors.
 Over time, you’re going to know which blog posts are the most popular.
 Don’t let them eventually disappear in your old archives!
 Instead, add them to your Sneeze Page.